msievers/mighty_tap/README.md

 [1,2,3].mtap(ArrayMultiplier.new, 3, -> (array) { array.delete_if { |i| i < 9 } }) # => [9]

 #
-# this can all be combinded with taps original block syntax
+# this can all be combined with taps original block syntax
 #
 [1,2,3].mtap(ArrayDoubler.new) do |doubled_array|
   doubled_array.map! { |element| element * element }